betterscientificsoftware/bssw.io/Site/Communities/SupercomputerFacilities.md

 ## Next steps
 - **Explore** the resources below.
 - **Ivestigate**  BSSw's offerings [BSSw Homepage](../Homepage.md).
-- **Share your ideas and experiences** about making software better across facilities and how to more productively engage with facility staff.
-See [What to Contribute](../WhatToContribute.md) and [How to Contribute](../HowToContribute.md).

 <!--
 Featured resources for the Community of Supercomputer Facilities and their Users